 'Something wasn't right': Amy's pregnancy scan showed either she had cancer, or her unborn baby did

-Amy Ziniach's second pregnancy was going smoothly by the time she scheduled her pre-natal Harmony scan.
+Amy Ziniach's second pregnancy was going smoothly by the time she scheduled her pre-natal scan.

 "I didn't get too sick with both my kids," the Australian mum tells 9Honey.
 "It was just on its course.